 - It doesn’t delay important subjects.
 Sometimes, feedback needs to be shared in a specific context, so delaying that may hurt the value of those insights.
 Constant feedback changes that, as you can get helpful information every day.

 - Leads to overall better performance.
 If you have a steady flow of information about your performance and attitude you can improve in an easier fashion.
 Feedback is a powerful tool because it can lead us to a better situation.

 A feedback culture can impact your daily routine in several different ways.
-It affects an organization in all levels, so it’s easy to see in which situations feedback has an integral part.
+It affects an organization at all levels, so it’s easy to see in which situations feedback has an integral part.
 It’s important to see how those situations translate in a practical manner.

 1 – Don’t rely on middlemen.

-Imagine that you have a situation where someone shares with your feedback about someone else.
+Imagine that you have a situation where someone shares your feedback about someone else.
 You, in that situation, are the middleman in a conversation that you shouldn’t be participating in that manner.
 Feedback should be given directly to the person you want to help.

 2 – Explain why you are complimenting someone